JuKyoKim/Blackjack-project_1/README.md

 ##Stuff I wish I could tackle!
 - CSS is definitely one of them
-- The game doesnt loop to well for round 2, but I think its because of the way i create this "new" board object
+- The game doesnt loop to well for round 2, but I think its because of the way i create this "new" board object, and manipulate it.
 - The code I wrote could definitely get refactored like crazy, but for now I am proud of at least figuring out some of the logic.